google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/start-from-scratch.md

 ### Import the Docsy theme module as a dependency of your site

-Only sites that are hugo modules themselves can import other hugo modules.
-So turn your site into a Hugo Module by executing the following commands from within your newly created site directory:
+Only sites that are Hugo Modules themselves can import other modules.
+To turn your site into a Hugo Module, run the following commands in your newly created site directory:

 ```
 hugo mod init github.com/me/my-new-site
 ```

-This will create two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.
+This creates two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.

-Afterwards, declare the docsy theme module as a dependency for your site.
-Also declare the submodule `dependencies` as a second dependency.
-The submodule will pull in both a workaround for a bug in Go's module management and the dependencies `bootstrap` and `Font-Awesome`.
+Next declare the Docsy theme module as a dependency for your site.
+You must also declare the submodule `dependencies` as a second dependency.
+This submodule pulls in both a workaround for a bug in Go's module management and the dependencies `bootstrap` and `Font-Awesome`.

 ```
 hugo mod get github.com/google/docsy@v0.2.0-pre
 hugo mod get github.com/google/docsy/dependencies@v0.2.0-pre
 ```

-These commands will add both the `docsy` theme module and the `dependencies` submodule to your definition file `go.mod`.
+These commands add both the `docsy` theme module and the `dependencies` submodule to your definition file `go.mod`.

 ### Add theme module configuration settings

-Next, add the settings given in the code box below at the end of your site configuration file (default: `config.toml`).
+Add the settings in the following snippet at the end of your site configuration file (default: `config.toml`) and save the file.

 {{< tabpane >}}
 {{< tab header="config.toml" >}}